VX-Linux/main/README.md

 **NEW: Overhauled Tools**
 - Appmaker: Create apps for your favourite online activities
 - Backup: Backup your entire installation (single file system only)<br>- Open a terminal and run <code>sudo backupvx</code>.
 Saved to /bak
+- Browser Manager: Install/uninstall popular browsers (Brave, Chrome, Chromium, Edge, Falkon, Firefox, Opera, Pale Moon, Vivaldi, Waterfox)
-- Cleanup: Empty trash and package cache, remove unused kernels and packages<br>- Alt-F2 > sudo cleanvx
+- Cleanup: Empty trash and package cache, remove unused kernels and packages<br>- Alt-F2 > <code>sudo cleanvx</code>
 - Layout: Choose between several layouts (Default Plasma, Elementary, Macish, MXish, Win7, Win11)
-- Services: Enable / disable service
+- Services: Enable/disable services
-- Sync: Automatically set timezone to current location<br>- Alt-F2 > sudo syncvx
+- Sync: Automatically set timezone to current location<br>- Alt-F2 > <code>sudo syncvx</code>
-- Update: Update system and all VX files, scripts and utilities, along with any bugfixes for issues reported by users
+- Update: Full system update and update all VX files, scripts and utilities
-- Xmirror: Select and activate custom mirrors (Fastly CDN is the default)
+- Xmirror: Select and activate custom mirrors (Fastly CDN is the default)<br>- Open a terminal and run <code>sudo xmirror</code>

 **Update Notifier**
 - When logging in you will be notified if new package updates are available.
 Update to remove the "nag" or ignore it to let updates build up.
 Remove "Notifier" from Autostart to remove the check.

 **Sudo Password**
-- Sudo password is disabled to make setup & daily management more convenient for the user.
+- Sudo password is disabled to make setup & daily management more convenient and so you don't have to enter your password dozens of times a day even though you've already authenticated yourself by correct login...
 To disable this delete /etc/sudoers.d/wheel.

 **Login**
 - anon / live